Get to Know Us

 Join Us on Our Journey

-What has now become Rocky Mountain College of Art + Design has grown at an incredible rate since then, with major expansions to the physical campus, faculty, and programs of study.
+Rocky Mountain College of Art + Design has grown, with major expansions to the physical campus, faculty, and programs of study.
 Now, next to traditional easels and palettes, you’ll also find computers and digital video equipment.

 And alongside classes in life drawing and the fine arts, you’ll find cutting-edge courses in 3D animation, computer-aided design, and game art.
 RMCAD is proud to have served as one of the nation’s premier art and design institutions for more than 54 years.
 Much has changed in these past decades, but we’re proud of what has stayed the same: our commitment to giving each student the dedication, personal attention, and solid education they need to thrive as graduates.

 We’ve created a place filled with creativity and enlightenment—a place where we will continue to nurture the talents and dreams of artists, designers, and visionaries for generations to come.

 Our campus has an unusual history: More than 100 years ago, the Jewish Consumptives’ Relief Society (JCRS) founded a safe haven for patients suffering from tuberculosis (TB) in a place that was then known as Spivak, Colorado.

 While there was no known cure for TB at the time, it was widely believed that Colorado’s ample sunshine and crisp mountain air would help to ease the pain of those afflicted.